Many people have unusual sensations just before a seizure starts.

 2 to 14 years: Often, the cause is unknown (see also Seizures in Children Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
 When older infants or young children have seizures, they often... read more ).

 Adults: A head injury Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
-Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , or tumor Overview of Brain Tumors A brain tumor can be a noncancerous (benign) or cancerous (malignant) growth in the brain.
+Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , or tumor Overview of Brain Tumors A brain tumor can be a noncancerous (benign) or cancerous (malignant) growth in the brain.
 It may originate in the brain or have spread (metastasized) to the brain from another part of the body... read more may damage the brain, causing a seizure.
 Alcohol withdrawal Withdrawal symptoms Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
 Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more (caused by suddenly stopping drinking) is a common cause of seizures.
 However, in about half of people in this age group, the cause is unknown.

 Older adults: The cause may be a brain tumor or stroke.

 Seizures with no identifiable cause are called idiopathic.